beckym223/manual_work/E6_long_edited.md

 dled in the analysis.5 At the same time, the stock market's valuation of R&D fell signif- icantly, both in terms of ex post returns to
-4This literature has been surveyed in Griliches (1979, 1991), Jacques Mairesse and Mohamed Sassenou  (1991), Wallace Huffman and Evenson (1993), and M. I.
-Nadiri (1993).
-5As reported in Griliches (1986a), I found no signif-  icant decline in the relevant coefficients through the mid-1970's.
-Frank Lichtenberg and Donald Siegel  (1991) replicated and extended this work to the early  1980's and found increases in the relevant coefficients  through 1985.
-B. Hall (1993) updated and extended the  Griliches and Mairesse (1984) study of publicly traded  U.S. manufacturing firms to the end of the 1980's and  found that the R&D coefficients came close to disap-  pearing in the 1970's and early 1980's but recovered in  the late 1980's to about half or more of their original  size.
-Her result is very sensitive, however, to the partic-  ular deflators used in constructing the output measure.
-When separate industry-level deflators are used, in-  cluding the newly revised deflator for the output of the  computer industry, there is no evidence of a decline in  the "potency" of R&D at all; the estimated coefficients  rise rather than fall.
-See also Englander et al. (1988)
-Pari Patel and Luc Soete (1988), Sveikauskas (1990), and Scherer (1993).

 ### ---Economics-1994-0-07.txt---
-TABLE 1-INDUSTRY TFP GROWrH REGRESSIONS: COEFFICIENTS OF THE R&D-SALES RATIO BY PERIOD, THREE-DIGIT SIC LEVEL (N = 143 OR 142) Row Period With computers Without computers
-1 1958-1973 0.332 (0.066) 0.317 (0.066)
-2 1973-1989 0.357 (0.072) 0.134 (0.059)
-3a 1978-1989 0.300 (0.073) 0.115 (0.062)
-3b 1978-1989 "revised" 0.461 (0.070) 0.348 (0.070)
-Notes: The equations include also dlog(energy/capital) as an additional utilization variable.
-Standard errors are shown in parentheses.
-The ratio of company-financed R&D to total sales in 1974 is from Scherer (1984) for row 1; this ratio is updated for 1984 from National Science Foundation (1992) for rows 2 and 3.
-Row 3b shows total-factor-productivity growth revised downward for computers and upward for electronic components and drugs (computers = SIC 357).
 R&D in the 1980's (Michael Jensen, 1993)
 and the market's view of current R&D in- vestments (Bronwyn Hall and Robert Hall,